zhangzhics/CITS5503_Sem2/Labs/Lab1IntroSetup.md

 ### [2] Make sure you can log into your account
 ### [3] Search and open Identity Access Management

 Click on your user account.
-Click Security Credentials tab: Create access key and make a note of the Access key ID and the secret access key – you will need these for programmatic access to resources.
+Click the Security Credentials tab: Create access key and make a note of the Access key ID and the secret access key – you will need these for programmatic access to resources.

 <div class="alert alert-info" style="font-size:100%">
 <b>NOTE:</b> Treat the Access key ID and secret very carefully.
 If stolen, these details allow someone to create large numbers of resources and do other things with the account
 </div>

 ## Installing VM software (e.g., VirtualBox or UTM Virtual Machines), and OS image (e.g., Ubuntu 20.04 LTS)

+**Note:** If you have already installed the necessary environment, you don't need to repeat this step.
+You need to attach the evidence that you have installed the environment.

 ### [1] Download and install the appropriate version of VM software